1. Why is Pitt Law offering this program?

-As a Pitt Online student, you will have access to a tutorial to get started.
-Additionally you’ll have access to our 24/7 technical resources to support any questions about the online course system and materials.
+As a Pitt Online student, you will have access to a tutorial at the start of the program.
+Additionally you have access to our 24/7 technical resources to answer any questions about the online course system and materials.

 21. I am an attorney.
 Do any of these courses count towards continuing legal education requirements?

 Please check your own state's rules for continuing legal education.
 Each state's rules will vary.
 However, in Pennsylvania, some courses in our program may qualify for CLE credit.
 This is governed by Section 5(f) of the Rules and Regulations for Continuing Legal Education in Pennsylvania: